kazuki235/layer-test/README.md

 ```
 amplify push // local -> cloud
 ```
-You can confirm related in Lambda Console.
+You will confirm related in Lambda Console.